nafisreza/vanillajs-rest-api/README.md

 npm install
 ```

-### Running the QuizMasterAPI:
+### Running the E-Commerce Rest API:

 #### 1. Start the server:

-Run the following command to start the QuizMasterAPI server:
+Run the following command to start the E-Commerce Rest API server:

 ```bash
 npm start